 The whole goal here is to choose a topic you can deliver on.
 If you title your webinar Become a World Class Tap Dancer, you’re asking for trouble.
 You can’t deliver on that promise in one session.
 But How to Select Your First Pair of Tap Dancing Shoes is realistic and attainable.

 Plan Your Workshop: Lessons From 20,000 Hours of Teaching

 These essentials will make sure your webinar workshop will be an easily digestible learning experience for your audience -- not just a lecture.

 Planning a webinar workshop can be done in less than an hour.
 Just whip open a DOC file and implement the techniques below.

 Have a Learning Outcome

 No teacher worth more than a nickel would teach a lesson without a learning outcome.
-The good news is, your learning outcome is directly related to your webinar topic.
-The only difference is, it’s action-oriented.
+For you, the learning outcome is directly related to your webinar topic.

-Your learning outcome must complete this sentence: By the end of my webinar, they will be able to....
+Your learning outcome must complete this sentence: By the end of my webinar, my attendees will be able to....